lmmartinez97/alphadrive_bp/README.md

 # Introduction

-This repository contains the code associated to the PhD thesis _Behavior Planning in Autonomous Driving: Application of Deep Reinforcement Learning Techniques in Critical Maneuvers.
+This repository contains the code associated to the Behavior Plannign branch of the AlphaDrive project.

+The bulk of this project is being developed under a PhD thesis by Luis Miguel Martinez: _Behavior Planning in Autonomous Driving: Application of Deep Reinforcement Learning Techniques in Critical Maneuvers_.

 ## Folder structure